Year of Publication

 Dr. Kelly D. Bradley

 The purpose of this study was to construct a holistic education school evaluation tool using Montessori Erdkinder principles, and begin the validation process of examining the proposed tool.
 This study addresses a vital need in the holistic education community for a school evaluation tool.
 The tool construction process included using Erdkinder literature to justify the development of each item through the use of an item matrix, ultimately leading to the development of the 23 item formative Montessori Erdkinder School Evaluation Survey.
 The validation process included a series of three Rasch Rating Scale Model analyses with data from a sample school.
 The validation process used item anchoring estimates from the earlier analyses in the later analyses and included determining the tool’s dimensionality, reliability, item fit, possible differential item functioning, and comparing the order of item difficulty levels to the holistic model of Maslow’s hierarchy of needs.
 Results of the study showed that six items had issues with fit and would need to be revised, and that the items in the cognitive and moral facet will need to be revised to better match Maslow’s model.
 This study provides the foundation for the development of a holistic education evaluation or accreditation system, and constructed a resource that could be directly implemented in schools.

 Digital Object Identifier (DOI)

 Setari, Anthony Philip, "CONSTRUCTION AND VALIDATION OF A HOLISTIC EDUCATION SCHOOL EVALUATION TOOL USING MONTESSORI ERDKINDER PRINCIPLES" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 12.